| Newbies Guide | Technical Resources

 WARNING 2: Always use bolts rated for the job, if you replace suspension or steering bolts use graded replacements (eg 8.8 or better), and lock-washers or nylock type nuts.

-WARNING 3: It is generally considered that a 2 inch (50mm) suspension lift puts the angle of the CVs at their effective operational limit.
-You can lift more, but you'll greatly increase the risk of premature CV failure.
+WARNING 3: It is generally considered that a 2 inch (50mm) suspension lift puts the angle of the CVs and steering ball-joints at their effective operational limit.
+You can lift more, but you'll greatly increase the risk of premature CV and ball-joint failure.

-4: With any front lift that lifts the coil-platform (ie wedges,
+4: With any front lift that raises the coil-platform (ie wedges,

-plates, tubes, or washers) make sure the steering arms can not ever
+plates, tubes, or washers) make sure the steering arms may touch the anti-rollbar

-you can either remove the anti-rollbar, or do Hoodoo's
+the anti-rollbar, or do Hoodoo's solution above (essentially relocating the

-relocating the bar's mounts on the underside of the coil platform and grinding
+bar's mounts on the underside of the coil platform and grinding some off the

 the info posted is from mostly reasonably reliable or reliable looking